Genaker/TerraformMagentoCloud/README.md

-# Infrastructure code for Magento 2 Cloud AWS
+# Infrastructure code for Magento 2 Cloud Archetecture on AWS

 This directory contains Magento 2 Cloud Terraform infrastructure as a code